-It is extremely unfortunate that this edition of The Real Estate Law Review is once again dominated by bad news.
-After more than two years of the pandemic, and its heartbreaking toll on human life, the world is now faced with the devastating reality of war in Europe.
-Tragically, despite heroic resistance from Ukraine it has become increasingly difficult to see a satisfactory and peaceful resolution to the conflict in the short to medium-term.
-In addition to the humanitarian crisis, Putin's invasion of Ukraine has, of course, had a significant effect on the European economy.
+It is extremely unfortunate that this edition of Real Estate Law is once again dominated by bad news.
+After more than two years of the pandemic, the world is now faced with the devastating reality of war in Europe and the Middle East.
+As the war in Ukraine approaches its third year, it remains difficult to see a satisfactory and peaceful resolution to the conflict in the short to medium-term.
+This pessimism extends to the Israel-Gaza war and the inevitable increased instability in the wider region.
 Real estate investment confidence has been knocked and there has been a marked decrease in real estate investment activity.
-In short, political and economic uncertainty has destroyed the optimism and confidence present at the start of the year.
-The UK has arguably been less affected than mainland Europe, where Germany and countries closer to the conflict have borne the brunt.
-In addition to any direct exposure to Russian real estate, there is also the more complicated issue of extricating deal structures from Russian-backed ownership and financing.
-The war has led to a number of sanctions and other measures aimed at economic crime.
+In short, political and economic uncertainty has destroyed the optimism and confidence present following the covid-19 pandemic.
+Russia's invasion of Ukraine accelerated the introduction of a number of sanctions and other measures aimed at economic crime.
 The Economic Crime (Transparency and Enforcement) Act 2022 provides for a new beneficial ownership register for overseas entities holding UK real estate, the strengthening of unexplained wealth orders and the more effective enforcement of sanctions.
-Although the introduction of the new legislation was accelerated by the war in Ukraine, much of it had been planned for some time.
-All overseas companies owning UK property will need to register details of their beneficial ownership.
-However, this is not expected to create an onerous burden for legitimate overseas investors seeking to acquire UK property and is unlikely, in itself, to deter investment.
-The UK's real estate markets have traditionally proved to be remarkably resilient in difficult times, offering a safe haven to investors in times of political and economic instability.
+All overseas companies owning UK property will need to register, and update on an annual basis, details of their beneficial ownership.
+This additional administrative burden has not, of itself, deferred legitimate overseas investors from acquiring UK property.
+Fortunately, the United Kingdom's real estate markets have traditionally proved to be remarkably resilient in difficult times, offering a safe haven to investors in times of political and economic instability.
 In particular, non-listed real estate companies tend to weather geopolitical uncertainty relatively well, and real estate is often considered to be a good hedge against inflation.

-Real estate had already been hit extremely hard by covid-19 with a sharp decline in values across most sectors.
-Retail and leisure were already in serious decline and have suffered the most, as footfall fell off a cliff.
-Hopes of a swift bounce back have been thwarted as the UK economy officially entered into recession, and the ensuing cost of living crisis has crushed consumer confidence and stifled business optimism.
-Surging prices and limited growth have raised fears of a return to the stagflation of the 1970s.
-Squeezed property companies have already been caught in the middle with their tenants unable or unwilling to pay rent and their funders continuing to look for interest and loan repayments.
-A significant amount of arrears had already accrued since the start of lockdown in March 2020 as businesses were forced to close or cut back operations.
-The government's covid-19 tenant protection measures have come to an end and landlords are now, at least in theory, free to take enforcement action.
-However, the message that the situation is not the fault of any particular party holds true, and landlords, tenants and their respective funders are continuing to work together to find a sustainable solution as difficult times look set to continue for some time to come.
-The pain of an economic recession following on from covid-19 is proving a challenge for a cash-strapped government to deal with.
-The Ukraine war effort and the global victims of catastrophic climate change events are also, of course, laying claim to any available funds.
-The Truss/Kwarteng mini budget proved to be a short-lived and misguided attempt to prompt an economic miracle by cutting taxes and borrowing more.
-Their successors, Sunak and Hunt, have managed to stabilise the financial markets by setting the UK on a much more realistic and sustainable course with tax rises and spending cuts.
+Real estate was hit extremely hard by covid-19 and the recovery trajectory has varied from sector to sector.
+Retail and leisure were already in serious decline and have continued to suffer.
+Hopes of a swift bounce back have been thwarted as the UK economy continues to flirt with recession, and the cost-of-living crisis has crushed consumer confidence and stifled business optimism.
+Surging prices and limited growth raised fears of a return to the stagflation of the 1970s.
+Post lockdown, the sentiment that the situation is not the fault of any particular party holds true, and landlords, tenants and their respective funders are continuing to work together to find a sustainable solution as difficult times look set to continue for some time to come.
+Little or no economic growth following on from covid-19 is proving a challenge for a cash-strapped government.
+The Ukraine war effort and the global victims of catastrophic humanitarian and climate change events are also, of course, laying claim to any available funds.